TOURIST AT HEART

 IN THE CENTER OF IT ALL

 The Capitol Square is the perfect backdrop for the Dane County Farmers' Market, open Saturdays from April to November.
 It is the largest producer-only market in the country, and home to arts and crafts vendors and street musicians.
-Local shops like Fromagination, featuring Wisconsin artisan cheeses, and restaurants like Coopers Tavern, and the Madison Children's Museum, Wisconsin Historical Museum, and the Wisconsin Veteran's Museum all sit on the square.
+Local shops like Fromagination, featuring Wisconsin artisan cheeses, restaurants like Tavernakaya and the Madison Children's Museum, Wisconsin Historical Museum, and Wisconsin Veterans Museum all sit on the square.

-Adjacent to the square is State Street, a pedestrian mall that links the Capitol to the University of Wisconsin-Madison campus.
-State Street is known for eclectic shops such as Madison Sole, and dining options such as Capital Tap Haus, located in one of the oldest buildings on State Street.
-Numerous museums and galleries also line State Street, as does the Overture Center for the Arts, home to more than 200 performances a year.
+Adjacent to the Square is State Street, a pedestrian mall that links the Capitol to the University of Wisconsin-Madison campus.
+Known for unique shops like The Soap Opera, numerous museums and galleries, and Overture Center for the Arts, home to more than 200 performances a year.

 UW-MADISON & OUTDOOR ADVENTURES

-UW-Madison, home of the Badgers, is recognized for its achievements in research and academics, as well as its location on Lake Mendota.
+UW-Madison is recognized for its achievements in research and academics, as well as its location on Lake Mendota.
 Touring campus is a great place to start, followed by a visit to the UW-Madison Arboretum, home to 1,200 acres of nature trails.
-And don't miss your chance to tour Camp Randall or the Kohl Center, home to many winning Wisconsin Badgers teams—you might even spot Bucky!
+And, don't miss your chance to tour Camp Randall or the Kohl Center, home to many winning Wisconsin Badgers teams—you might even spot Bucky!

-Experiencing the city while staying active is easy with our numerous biking and hiking trails.
+Stay active and get exploring via our biking and hiking trails.
 Machinery Row Bicycles and Budget Bicycle Center both have rentals, or try Madison BCycle for more casual cycling.
 Leave time for the Capital City Trail, which winds throughout Madison.

 TOURING THE CULINARY SCENE